-d) Functional Reform - Integration of Risks from Bottom to the Top a "Risk Appetite Statement (RAS)" on a yearly basis within February for each year in advance with an option of interim revision if required, although the concept of "risk appetite" was first introduced in the risk management guideline issued in 2012 and was also included in the subsequent circular issued in 2015.
+d) Functional Reform -Integration of Risks from Bottom to the Top

+In line with the structural reform, a number of risk reports and documents are operationalized as a part of functional reform of risk management that integrates risk management functions from the bottom to the top in the banks.
+Part of this reform, the BB provides a detailed guideline to banks in 2018 to submit a "Risk Appetite Statement (RAS)" on a yearly basis within February for each year in advance with an option of interim revision if required, although the concept of "risk appetite" was first introduced in the risk management guideline issued in 2012 and was also included in the subsequent circular issued in 2015.
 In the guideline, it is mentioned as: